-In 2001 the printer under contract to print the bills, resolutions, and journals for the Legislative Assembly also staffed and operated the bill and journal room, which is located on the ground floor in the legislative wing of the State Capitol.
-Bill and journal room personnel are responsible for receiving copies of bills, resolutions, journals, daily calendars, weekly committee hearing schedules, and daily bill status reports from the printers.
-The personnel sort and place the copies of bills, resolutions, and journals on shelves; deliver copies of bills, resolutions, journals, daily calendars, weekly committee hearing schedules, and daily bill status reports to the Legislative Council office; hand out copies of bills, resolutions, journals, daily calendars, and committee hearing schedules to individuals who request these items at the "walkup" windows in the bill and journal room; place bills and resolutions on tables in the hallway on the ground floor to allow House and Senate pages and bill book clerks to compile sets of bills and resolutions for legislators in the House and Senate chambers; hand out calendars and hearing schedules on request; receive subscription fees for transmittal to the Legislative Council office and maintain a list of subscribers to sets of bills and resolutions, journals, the journal index, calendars, committee hearing schedules, and bill status reports; maintain "boxes" in the bill and journal room for distribution of bills, resolutions, journals, calendars, committee hearing schedules, and bill status reports to entities that have subscribed to those materials or reserved those boxes for receipt of those materials; mail copies of bills, resolutions, journals, calendars, committee hearing schedules, and bill status reports to those entities that have subscribed to receive sets of those items by mail, and to any other entities who request individual copies of those items by mail; and assemble a set of bills and resolutions and a set of journals for each legislator who has a personal computer and requests a set of bills, resolutions, and journals upon adjournment of the Legislative Assembly.
+The same employment contractor also staffed and operated the bill and journal room, which is located on the ground floor in the legislative wing of the State Capitol.
+Bill and journal room personnel are responsible for receiving copies of bills, resolutions, journals, daily calendars, weekly committee hearing schedules, and The daily bill status reports from the printers. personnel sort and place the copies of bills, resolutions, and journals on shelves; deliver copies of bills, resolutions, journals, daily calendars, weekly committee hearing schedules, and daily bill status reports to the Legislative Council office; hand out copies of bills, resolutions, journals, daily calendars, and committee hearing schedules to individuals who request these items at the "walkup" windows in the bill and journal room; hand out calendars and hearing schedules on request; receive subscription fees for transmittal to the Legislative Council office and maintain a list of subscribers to sets of bills and resolutions, journals, the journal index, calendars, committee hearing schedules, and bill status reports; maintain "boxes" in the bill and journal room for distribution of bills, resolutions, journals, calendars, committee hearing schedules, and bill status reports to entities that have subscribed to those materials or reserved those boxes for receipt of those materials; mail copies of bills, resolutions, journals, calendars, committee hearing schedules, and bill status reports to those entities that have subscribed to receive sets of those items by mail, and to any other entities who request individual copies of those items by mail; and assemble a set of bills and resolutions and a set of journals for each legislator who has a personal computer and requests a set of bills, resolutions, and journals upon adjournment of the Legislative Assembly.
 The Legislative Assembly pays the postage costs for documents mailed by the bill and journal room personnel.

-Total work product or service information is unknown, but in 2001 three libraries in the state each received a set of bills and resolutions, a set of daily journals, and a set of bill status reports (bill and journal room personnel package and deliver these items to United Parcel Service as they are received from the printers); 144 entities subscribed to pick up a set of bills and resolutions as available, and three subscribed to receive the set by mail (bills and resolutions are introduced daily during the first three weeks of session and on a very limited basis thereafter, journals are printed on a daily basis, and bill status reports are printed on a daily basis); 89 entities subscribed to pick up the daily journals, and one subscribed to receive them by mail; no one subscribed to receive daily calendars by mail; one entity subscribed to receive weekly committee hearing schedules by mail; 17 entities subscribed to pick up a daily bill status report, and two to receive the report by mail.
-Also, the Legislative Council office received 20 sets of bill and resolutions, 35 sets of daily journals, and 29 sets of daily calendars.
+Total work product or service information is unknown, but in 2003, 116 entities subscribed to pick up a set of bills and resolutions as available, and two subscribed to receive the set by mail (bills and resolutions are introduced daily during the first three weeks of session and on a very limited basis thereafter, journals are printed on a daily basis, and bill status reports are printed on a daily basis); 60 entities subscribed to pick up the daily journals, and one subscribed to receive them by mail; one entity subscribed to receive daily calendars by mail; one entity subscribed to receive weekly committee hearing schedules by mail; seven entities subscribed to pick up a daily bill status report, and one to receive the report by mail.
+Also, the Legislative Council office received 20 sets of bills and resolutions, 35 sets of daily journals, and 29 sets of daily calendars.
 State agencies are not required to pay for these documents but can reserve a "box" to receive copies that are placed in the box by bill and journal room personnel.
 Subscribers who pick up their documents also have reserved a "box" to receive the copies.
-In 2001, 109 entities (private subscribers and state agencies) had boxes for receipt of one or more copies of the materials.
+In 2003, 87 entities (private subscribers and state agencies) had boxes for receipt of one or more copies of the materials.